Mercedes-Benz GLC Electric

-The Mercedes-Benz GLC with EQ technology is a battery-electric compact luxury crossover SUV manufactured by Mercedes-Benz.
-Although it shares its name with the internal combustion engine GLC, it is not related to it.
+The Mercedes-Benz GLC Electric (X540) is a battery electric compact luxury crossover SUV manufactured by Mercedes-Benz.
+Although it shares its name with the internal combustion engine GLC (X254, C254), it is not related to it.

 Overview

-The GLC with EQ Technology debuted at the Munich Show as one variant only - the GLC 400 4MATIC with EQ Technology.
+The GLC Electric debuted at the 2025 Munich Motor Show as one variant only - the GLC 400 4MATIC electric.
+The Chinese produced long wheelbase variant was unveiled later and carries the GLC 350L designation.

 It features an 800-volt electrical architecture with a 94.0 kWh battery with up to 443 miles (713 km) of WLTP range.
 It is capable of charging at 330 kW, adding 303 km (180 miles) of WLTP range in 10 minutes.

-The GLC 400 4MATIC with EQ Technology features a dual-motor all-wheel-drive setup outputting 483 hp, which is equipped with a two-speed transmission on the rear axle only.
+The GLC 400 4MATIC electric features a dual-motor all-wheel-drive setup outputting 483 hp, which is equipped with a two-speed transmission on the rear axle only.

 Airmatic suspension borrowed from the S-Class is optional.
 In addition, it also features a new "Car-to-X" function that changes damping based on upcoming road conditions, as well as an integration with Google Maps data to determine the optimum height for maximum efficiency.

 The dashboard contains a new version of the MBUX Hyperscreen, now an optional continuous dashboard-spanning 39.1-inch display with local dimming.
 It serves as the digital instrument cluster, central infotainment touchscreen, and passenger entertainment display.
 The center console features two wireless charging pads bordered by a single row of physical buttons.
 The vehicle is equipped with a 4 cuft frunk.